Sjors/nado-book/README.md

 The following Pandoc filters are used:
 * [pandoc-secnos](https://github.com/tomduck/pandoc-xnos)

-In addition you need [Graphviz](https://www.graphviz.org), ImageMagick, and Ghostscript.
+In addition you need [Graphviz](https://www.graphviz.org), ImageMagick, Ghostscript, and Poppler.

 The paperback build also expects the following LaTeX packages to be available:
 `pstricks`, `pst-barcode`, `pst-tools`, `marginnote`, `wrapfig`, `mwe`, and `footmisc`.